williw23/reviewing-a-pull-request/README.md

 1. Click **Save**.
 1. Navigate to the URL provided in the same section.

-Left reviews and line comments
-Created a file and made a commit
-Opened a pull request

 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_